Time to come clean.

 Hope to change me,

-You can hope to keep me
+But you can hope to keep me

 And, yes, please do,

-keep me in your heart.
+Keep me in your heart.

 Give me all your pain,